The CMA Evolution Strategy: A Tutorial: Algorithm Summary: The -

 An in-depth discussion of most parameters is given in \cite{Hansen:2001}.

-The setting for the default \auge{negative weights} is new (since 2016).
-The setting is somewhat similar to the uniform weights from \cite{jastrebski2006improving}, deviating significantly from mirroring the positive weight values as in \cite{arnold2006weighted,hansen2010benchmarking}.
-The choice is a compromise between avoiding a large variance reduction in a single direction in \C\ while still giving emphasis on the selection \emph{differences} in particular for weights close to the median rank.
+The given setting for the default \auge{negative weights} was introduced in 2016.
+The setting is somewhere between uniform weights \cite{jastrebski2006improving} and mirrors of the positive weight values \cite{arnold2006weighted,hansen2010benchmarking}.
+The choice is a compromise between avoiding increasingly large negative values which lead to a large variance reduction in a single direction in \C\ while still giving emphasis on the selection \emph{differences} in particular for weights close to the median rank.
 We attempt to scale all negative weights such that the factor in front of \C\ in \eqref{algcov} becomes $1$.
 That is, we have by default no decay on \C\ and the variance added to the covariance matrix by the positive updates equals, in expectation, to the variance removed by the negative updates.

 \begin{einschub} Specifically, we want to achieve $\cone+\cmu\sumw=0$, that is

 hence the multiplier \alphamuminus\ in \eqref{eq-def-w} is set to $1 + \cone / \cmu$.

 Choosing \negsum{w_j} in the order of $1$ is only viable if $\mueff\not\gg \mueffminus = {\left(\sum_{i=\mu+1}^\lam w_i\right)^2} / \;{\sum_{i=\mu+1}^\lam {w_i}^2}$, that is, if the variance effective update information from positive weights, \mueff, is not much larger than that from negative weights, \mueffminus.
 In the default setting, \mueffminus\ is about $1.2$ to $1.5$ times \emph{larger} than $\mueff$, because the curve $w_i$ versus $i$ flattens out for increasing $i$.
 In \eqref{eq-def-w} we use the bound $\alphamueffminus$, see \eqref{eq-alphamueffminus}, to (i) get a meaningful value for any choices of $\wia$, and (ii) preserve the effect from letting \cmu\ go to zero (eventually turning off the covariance matrix adaptation entirely).